 How to boost in-app purchases for your e-commerce brand

-In-app purchases has become a major trend among consumers.
-In fact, 74% say they use mobile applications with the intention of making a purchase.
-Mobile purchases also accounted for 44% of e-commerce revenues in 2023.
+In-app purchases, i.e. directly from a mobile application, has become a major trend among consumers.
+They are 74% say they use mobile applications with the main intention of making a purchase.
+Mobile purchases also accounted for 44% of e-commerce revenues by 2023.

-Therefore, creating your mobile application is a way of differentiating from your competitors and attracting an audience that buys via a smartphone.
+Creating your own mobile application is therefore an excellent way of differentiating yourself from your competitors and attracting an audience that buys mainly or even exclusively via a smartphone.
 But this new acquisition and loyalty channel means that you need to adapt the shopping journey and offer a unique experience, different from the web and retail.

 In this article, we present some practical advice and inspiring examples of how to boost your in-app sales.

-As the name suggests, in-app purchases are transactions carried out via an e-commerce application In the early days of mobile technology, the majority of these transactions were purchases of :
+As the name suggests, in-app purchases are simply transactions carried out via an e-commerce application In the early days of mobile technology, the vast majority of these transactions were purchases of :

 • features (such as new filters for a photo editing application);